RoccoDev/ssbu-gsp-mod/README.md

 * Online modes without GSP (Co-op Quickplay, Tournament, Battle Arenas, Local Wireless)
 * Spectate (including GSP shown in Shared Content)
 * Single-player modes (Classic Mode, All-Star Smash, Home-Run Contest, etc.)

+## ARCropolis support
+If ARCropolis is detected (the mod checks for the `romfs/skyline/plugins/libarcropolis.nro` file), some strings will be added for the character selection screen.
+The mod still works without it, instead showing symbols for the buttons to hold.